do-while/contao-ticker/README.md

 The module has its own insert tags for a ticker with event data:<br>
-(ID is the ID of the news archive in each case)
+(ID is the ID of the calendar in each case)
 * **{{ticker::next_event::ID}}** is replaced by the date and event teaser of the next event
 * **{{ticker::next_event2::ID}}** will be replaced by date and event teaser of the 2nd event
 * **{{ticker::next_eventN::ID}}** is replaced by the date and event teaser of the 2nd to 9th event (N = 2...9)